Dorado

 The males (referred to as ‘Bull Dorado’ or ‘Bulls’) are easy to identify because they have a conspicuously prominent, almost flat – forehead, whereas the female’s forehead is subtly more round as it curves into their dorsal fin.
 Males are also typically larger than females, reaching up to approximately 80lbs.

-Most Southern California anglers agree that with few exceptions (such as Bluefin, Marlin, Yellowfin) Yellowtail is the premier game fish of San Diego.
+Most Southern California anglers agree that with few exceptions (such as Bluefin, Marlin, Yellowfin) that Dorado is one of the premier game fish of San Diego.
 The combination of strength and explosive speed, along with the fact that it taste REALLY good as SUSH, it is one of the most desired fish in Southern California waters.
+Certainly the most colorful.

 Dorado are abundant because they are a fast-growing, short-lived fish and feed very often.
 Dorado only live for around five or six years and attain a maximum weight of around 80lbs.
 The IGFA world record Mahi Mahi was caught in 1976 off the coast of Costa Rica and it weighed in at 87lbs.
 The average Dorado you will catch on most trips average is 15-30 lbs.